 Supplementary assessment is not available in this unit.

 - Associate Professor Helen Fordham, Dr Ky Gentry, and Associate Professor Jie Chen

 - Students must have achieved 70 per cent

-above in SOCS5003 Research Design and have approval of the course coordinator to undertake this unit.
+or SOCS5003 Research Design (ID 5135) and approval of the course coordinator to undertake this unit

 - Contact hours